TGAC/grassroots-server-apache-httpd/readme.md

 to install the module into the appropriate httpd installation allowing the Grassroots system to be used in conjunction with it.

+### Windows

+For Windows use the visual studio project in the `build/windows` folder.

 ## Configuration

 As well as installing the module, httpd requires a couple of alterations to allow the Grassroots